Build instruction impedance transformer for End Fed antenna’s

 UPDATE: HF Kits created a solution to fix the toroidal core.
 Every antenna DIY kit for a 82 x 80 mm enclosure contains a mounting plate with four M3 bolts.
 With this mounting plate it is easy to connect the toroidal core with a few cable ties.
 You can see an example on the pictures below.

 You can test the End Fed antenna impedance transformer by using a resistance of about 2500 Ohm (for example 2K7) on the ground of the coax connector and antenna connection.
-In this way the SWR meter should show a standing wave ratio of about 1:1.8 or lower Of course it is also possible to test with a half wavelength of wire.
+In this way, the SWR meter should show a standing wave ratio of approximately 1:1.5 or lower.
+Of course it is also possible to test with a half wavelength of wire.

 It is easy to come up with lots of antenna varieties that you can match with the 1:49 impedance transformer.
 In theory it’s possible to connect any half wavelength or a multitude of this to the transformer, in order to get a resonant antenna.
 Here are a few examples: 5 meters of wire is a half wave for a 10 meter band.
 10 meters of wire is a half wave length for the 20 meter band and two times a half wave length for the 10 meter band.
 20 meters of wire is a half wave length for the 40 meter band, but also full wave for the 20 meter band, double full wave for the 10 meter band and 3 half wave length for the 15 meter band.
 The advantage of the amateur bands is that the frequency doubles every time.
 So 3.5 MHz, 7 MHz, 14 MHz, 21MHz etc. This makes it very easy to create a multiband antenna for these bands.